sourmash-bio/sourmash/doc/command-line.md

     o__Bacteroidales;f__Bacteroidaceae;g__Phocaeicola;s__Phocaeicola vulgatus
     ```

 - `krona` format is a tab-separated list of these results at a specific rank.
  The first column, `fraction` is the fraction of the query matched to the
  reported rank and lineage.
 The remaining columns are `superkingdom`, `phylum`,
-.. etc down to the rank used for summarization.
+ ... etc down to the rank used for summarization.
 This output can be used
  directly for summary visualization.

 To generate `krona`, we add `--output-format krona` to the command above, and
  need to specify a rank to summarize.
 Here's the command for reporting `krona`
  summary at `species` level:

    ```
     sourmash tax summarize
-        --gather_results HSMA33MX_gather_x_gtdbrs202_k31.csv \
+        --gather-csv HSMA33MX_gather_x_gtdbrs202_k31.csv \
         --taxonomy-csv gtdb-rs202.taxonomy.v2.csv \
         --output-format krona --rank species
    ```